About Scott Law Firm PC

 The Rules of Professional Conduct promulgated by the Missouri Supreme Court require the following disclosure:

 The choice of a lawyer is an important decision and should not be based solely upon advertisements.

-The laws of other states regarding attorney communications may differ from Missouri's.
-If the materials on this site do not comply with the laws of another state from which a client seeks legal representation as a result of communications on this site, we will not accept that representation.
+The laws of other states regarding attorney communications may differ from Missouri’s.
+If the materials on this site do not comply with the laws of another state from which a client seeks legal representation as a result of this site’s content, we will not accept that representation.